mattnigh/hail_to_the_chief/README.md

 - List what is needed by your principal (promtion cyles, company-wide strategic planning, etc)
 - Combine these into a document and present it in multiple mediums (written and visual)
 - Have this sync reviewed by a lot people (those impacted) and collect feedback
+- Have a communication layer just for the RoB changes (to those impacted and public if possible)
 - Have an async final review/feedback and make changes as appropriate
 - Ensure there is a feedback process to optimize the RoB
-- Implement....and iterate (give time to see change)
+- Implement....and iterate (give time to see changes)

 #### Great Articles